And keep the most important message.

 So we need to highlight what we want to stay in the reader’s mind.

-How to upload the copy to your website so people read it #copywriting #uxdesign #webdesign #uxcopywriting Click To TweetLet’s look at an example.
+How to upload the copy to your website to make sure people read it #copywriting #uxdesign #webdesign #uxcopywriting Share on X

-Italics, underline and bold
+Italics, underlining and bold

 Like here:

-Internet has changed the way we read.
+The Internet has changed the way we read.
 We don’t read a book in the same way we read a blog post.

 Help people concentrate on your copy by being concise and clear.